Interpuce/AurorOS/kernel/exec/README.md

-# This is an rewrite of exec
+# This exec works

-If it causes problems, please delete this directory.
+**THIS EXEC IS COMFIRMED TO WORK** and was tested on the `gcc` in version 14.2.0.

+Do not delete it (like it was needed in early version), because it will break the entire user-level apps.